Sadil08/Eduapp/specfiles/architect.md

 - As an admin, I want to add papers to bundles with descriptions and attempt limits.
 - As an admin, I want to create questions (MCQ/Essay) with correct answers and options.
 - As an admin, I want to view student analytics and progress reports.
+- As an admin, I want to view all users and their basic details (email, username, role, created date).
+- As an admin, I want to view detailed information for a specific user, including accessed paper bundles, attempted papers, progress, scores, and AI feedback summaries.

 ### Student Stories
 - As a student, I want to browse public paper bundles and filter by exam, subject, lesson, or type.